Economic Growth, Cycles and Policy

 Also, if the real interest rate is expected to rise in the future, savings become more attractive and consumption declines.

-A forward iteration of the IS-curve and the Philipps curve brings to:
+A forward iteration of the IS-curve and the Phillips curve yields present values of expected future variables:

 Intuition: firms set their nominal prices based on the expectations of future output: